fadetempest/ci-cd-learn/README.md

 TOKEN = Your telegram-bot token

-(It's using default PostgreSQL port wich is 5432)
+(Using default PostgreSQL port 5432)